ResearchComputing/Documentation/docs/software/GNUParallel.md

 ### Why Use GNU Parallel?

-Suppose you have a very simple serial program that crops a photo, and you need to apply it to crop several million photos.
+Suppose you have a very simple serial program that crops a photo and you need to apply it to millions of photos.
 You could rewrite the serial program into a parallel program that would use multiple processors to more quickly run the program over the entire set of photos (compared to doing them one-at-a-time), but this would require knowledge of parallel programming.
 If your code is in a language that has limited parallelization capabilities then this may not even be an option.
 The easiest solution to this problem is to use GNU Parallel.

 ### Simple GNU Parallel Example